Rhode Island Residential Lease Agreement

 note

-For returned check fees specifically, Rhode Island caps them at $25 per check and they may be charged after 30 days unpaid, through a civil action.
-This also entitles the landlord to collect an additional minimum $200 and maximum $1,000 depending on the unpaid amount.
+Rhode Island has an unusual approach to returned check fees.
+State law caps them at $25 per check.
+They may be charged after 30 days unpaid, through a civil action.
+This also entitles the landlord to collect an additional minimum $200 and maximum $1,000, depending on the unpaid amount.

 Lead-Based Paint Disclosure

-For any property built before 1978, federal law requires that a Rhode Island residential lease must contain a lead-based paint disclosure.
+Rhode Island residential leases for property built before 1978 must, by federal law, contain a lead-based paint disclosure.
 This requires landlords to do the following:

 Download: Rhode Island Lead-Based Paint Disclosure Form (PDF)